aeon-toolkit/aeon/docs/about.md

 #### Pre-fork Core Developers

-The following listed contributors were part of the sktime core developer team at some point prior to our split from the project.
+The following listed contributors were part of the sktime core developer team at some point prior to the split of the project.

 <details><summary>sktime v0.16.0 core developers</summary>
 <p>